When a young woman is called home by her mother, she finds more than expected.

 Her mother stepped back, eyes roaming from Sam’s pink laced Nikes to her polka dotted blouse.
 Although Sam preferred dresses, especially in the summer, she wore jeans to avoid a fight with her father.

 “You know,” her mother said, reaching up and brushing away Sam’s bangs.
 “You really are a beautiful woman.”

 “Thanks, Mom,” she said shyly, an unexpected warmth rising in her cheeks.

-Distracted by the carnage, thoughts of her father’s whereabouts, returned when a metallic clank and a muffled curse drifted from the barn.
-Her mother laid a soft hand on Sam’s wrist and drew her into the house.
+Distracted by the carnage, thoughts of her father’s whereabouts returned when a metallic clank and a muffled curse drifted from the barn.
+Her mother laid a soft hand on Sam’s wrist and drew her towards the house.

 “Come,” she said.
 “I think we should talk.”